storagebits/KISSS/README.md

 # About this project
 K.I.S.S.S.
 Keep It Simple Slide Scanner is an other DIY slide scanner project.
 Here you'll find informations about how I went into this scanning project.
 It is provided "as is".
 For sure you'll need to adapt it to match your own installation.

 It uses a simple projector lens trick by adding a white midsole between  lenses which will illuminate the slides.
-It then allows a DSLR to capture a slide by photographing it directly from the projector instead from the projected picture.
+It then allows a DSLR to capture a slide by photographing it directly from the projector instead of the projected picture.

 ![KISSS - Keep It Simple Slide Scanner](https://github.com/storagebits/KISSS/blob/master/images/final.jpg?raw=true)